pohrselvan/AI-Agent-Debate/README.md

-# AI Debate Simulator using LangGraph + Groq
+# AI Debate Simulator using LangGraph + ollama

 This project simulates a structured debate between two AI agents using the [LangGraph](https://python.langchain.com/docs/langgraph/) framework, LLm is loaded using ollama.